-Wood Stoves, Inserts, & Outdoor Appliances
+Wood Stoves, Inserts and Outdoor Appliances

 Wood stoves are the most common space-heating appliances and can be installed almost anywhere in the house, provided there is enough clearance and proper routing of the chimney.